-The @torch.jit.script annotation instructs TorchScript to compile the function and replace the definition of fn to hold a TorchScript function instead of a Python one.
+The @torch annotation instructs TorchScript to compile the function and replace the definition of fn to hold a TorchScript function instead of a Python one.
 The advantage of this compilation step is that TorchScript translates the code into its own IR, which is then optimized.
 In particular, the two operations get fused into a single one without the developer having to remember to call the fused operation directly.
-Furthermore, executing the function bypasses Python entirely.